ed-rw/technical_writing/my_model_for_deployments/my_model_for_deployments.md

 The artifact that is produced will most likely be stored in a repository somewhere, and ideally, versioned.
 Continuing the example from above with Python files, you could consider GitHub the repository and the specific commit id the version.
-Or maybe ECR or Dockerhub is your repository for the container image and tags are used for versioning.
+Or maybe ECR or Dockerhub is your repository for the container image, and tags are used for versioning.

 I like the think of the artifacts as a checkpoint between source code and